Things to Know About Home Inspections

 What if my Inspector Missed Something

-Some inspection companies have clauses in the contracts that only limits them to the cost of the contract.
+Some inspection companies have clauses in the contracts that only limit them to the cost of the contract.
 For example, if you paid $400 for the inspection, this small amount probably won’t remedy all the issues you need to be rectified.

 How to Handle Potential Issues Uncovered